SaifKbishi/CapsulesAPI_CRUD/README.md

 //the project will include the following abilities:
 //1.
 Filter by any column in the table live (while typing).
 //2.
 Edit and delete rows with the possibility to regret before confirming the deletion.
 //3.
-Use localStorage.
+Use localStorage. --NOT DONE
 //4.
-Sort the table by any column.
+Sort the table by any column. --NOT DONE
 //
 //
 //the project will include the following functions: